Detroit’s Lead-Safe Ecosystem

 Introduction

 Lead poisoning is a concern in Detroit due to the prevalence of housing built before 1978 that is likely to contain lead-based paint.
-Black children and children from low-income families are more likely to live in older housing with lead-based paint due to structural barriers in accessing newer, safer housing, and therefore, are at a greater risk of suffering long-lasting damage to their growth and development, behavioral health, and physical well-being due to lead hazard exposure.
+Black children and children from low-income families are more likely to live in older housing with lead-based paint due to structural barriers in accessing newer, safer housing, and so they are at a greater risk of lead exposure causing long-lasting damage to their growth and development, behavioral health, and physical well-being.

-- A Detroit Lead-Safe Ecosystem Gap Analysis, which identifies additional actions that would further strengthen Detroit’s lead-safe ecosystem
+- A Lead-Safe Ecosystem Case Study Analysis, which identifies additional actions that would further strengthen Detroit’s lead-safe ecosystem

 - A series of Detroit Lead-Safe Ecosystem Maps, which shows the system of actors engaged in reducing the risk of child lead poisoning and the conditions that influence their actions, such as laws and housing conditions, and